 Finally, Folly Beach is also a great spot to get out on the water.
 There are many options for boat charters and nature tours out there, and for those with a wilderness kick the marshy rivers are certainly worth exploring via boat or paddle board.

 Of all the companies offering water tours of Folly, though, our favorite is Captain Johnny from Sail Folly.
 We highly recommend a sail with him on one of his 27 foot Stiletto catamarans.
-Learn more at sailfolly.com
+Learn more at sailfolly.com.
+Use code ECHILL when booking for $10 off!

 See another drone shot of the Morris Island Lighthouse below, and enjoy your time at Folly Beach!